How Donald Trump changed Hollywood forever

 I was on a film set with Saoirse Ronan the day Donald Trump won the election.
 It was early morning on Wednesday November 9, 2016, and Ronan was in the middle of shooting a tough emotional scene for British period drama, On Chesil Beach.
 Surrounded by cameramen, costume designers, lighting technicians, extras, techies, makeup artists, publicists and 100 other people, everyone, including Ronan, was in an absolute state of shock.

 Phones were checked in disbelief.
 Coffees were sipped in anger.
 Interviews barely ever got around to talking about anything else.
 Rage, sadness and utter confusion hung in the air.
-Leaving aside the fact that the new President of America was a lying, racist, sex offender – everyone in the room also knew that having Trump in the White House would have a real and lasting effect on the film industry.
+Leaving aside the fact that the new President of America often lied, was racist and sexist – everyone in the room also knew that having Trump in the White House would have a real and lasting effect on the film industry.

 Now that Trump is finally on the way out – as an army of migrant cleaners desperately try and scrub fake tan from the sticky leather sofas of the West Wing – we can look back over the last four years and see how far his stumpy orange fingers actually reached into the Hollywood pie.
 Doing a lot of damage alongside accidentally forcing through some real positive change, Trump’s legacy on film and TV is an odd, ugly story of deliberate mistakes and unintended consequences.
 Whatever Biden brings us in 2021, it’s unlikely he’ll have half as much of an impact on what we watch.